Pitchakorn-fame/Frontend-learnhub-project/README.md

+The Learnhub website project is a platform where users can post, comment, rate, and delete learning videos.
+I created this website to practice my skills.
+This website uses Vite, TypeScript, and Tailwind

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.